kjmarshall/NNet/README.md

 The following subsections describe the relevant classes roughly in the order that they would be used in a typical ML problem.

 ### Data Handlers
 Prior to training all nerual nets need some way to import training and testing data.
-Data import is handled by a `BaseDataHandler` class templated on input data type and target data type c.f.
+Data import is handled by a `BaseDataHandler` class templated on input data type and target data type
 ```c++
 template< typename InputDataType,
           typename TargetDataType >